Is Stretching Enough for your Tight Hamstrings?

 When we are foam rolling, we are relaxing the hamstring muscle.
 We are working on the tension in the muscle.
 We are also helping when it comes to circulation and working on improving the tissue quality in the hamstrings.

-If you have a more stable pelvis, core, and back there will be a decreased tension and tightness that you need in your hamstrings.
+If you have a more stable pelvis, core, and back, you will need decreased tension and tightness in your hamstrings.

-If you want to permanently get rid of your stubborn hamstring injury, then check out the Hamstring Injury Solution program here:
+Want to eliminate your stubborn hamstring injury permanently?
+Check out the Hamstring Injury Solution program here:

 Rick Kaselj, MS